jtakayama/makahiki/install/doc/redhat_readme.txt

 "--type default" options.
 -------------------------------------------------------------------------------

-Run the script with the options specified for your operating system:
+Run the script as follows:

-RHEL 6 x64:
 % ./install/redhat_installer.py --initialize_instance --os redhat --arch x64

 You will need to answer "Y" to the question "Do you wish to continue (Y/n)?"